Quantum Double Models coupled to matter fields: a detailed review for a dualization procedure: Final remarks

-Although this generalization $ D^{K} \left( G \right) $ has been successful, there is no impediment, a priori, to construct others without the artifice of the dualisation.
-So, one question we can ask about these other generalizations is whether one of them bring the same results from a different point of view.
-One of the possibilities we can explore is that in which $ f $ defines a \emph{crossed module} \cite{loday}: that is, $ f $ is a homomorphism that, together with an action $ \theta : G \times \tilde{S} \rightarrow \tilde{S} $, respects two conditions
+Lastly, in addition to being important to say that the $ D^{K} \left( \mathds{Z} _{N} \right) $ models can be classified by the group homomorphism that define them, one thing we need to remember is that there is no impediment, a priori, to define new generalizations of these $ D \left( G \right) $ and $ D_{M} \left( G \right) $ models without the artifice of a dualization procedure.
+Nevertheless, a relevant question that we can ask ourselves because of this possibility is whether, for instance, any of these new generalizations are able to lead us to the same results as the Abelian $ D^{K} \left( G \right) $ models.
+And a good possibility, which we can explore to answer this question, is the one where $ \mathfrak{f} $ defines a \emph{crossed module} [\citen{loday}]: i.e., the one where $ \mathfrak{f} $ is a group homomorphism that, together with a group action $ \tilde{\mu } : G \times \tilde{S} \rightarrow \tilde{S} $, respects two conditions

-where the second is known as the \emph{Peiffer condition} \cite{peiffer-paper,mantovani}.
-Note that the homomorphisms that define the $ D^{K} \left( G \right) $ satisfy these two conditions when this action is trivial because $ G $ and $ \tilde{S} $ are Abelian groups.
-And the possible advantage of taking $ f $ as the homomorphism that completes a crossed module lies in the fact that it seems possible to recover the $ D^{K} \left( G \right) $ as a particular case of the \emph{higher lattice gauge theories} \cite{baez-1}, which are based on the higher-dimensional category theory \cite{bucur,cheng,group-category-example}.
-A good example of this is in Ref. \cite{faria-martins}, where a $ 2 $-lattice gauge theory is defined by using a three-dimensional lattice to which we can measure $ 1 $- and $ 2 $-holonomies: after all, while $ 1 $-holonomy is identified as the same \textquotedblleft fake holonomy\textquotedblright (\ref{fake-holonomy-page}) that is preserved by the action of the operator $ A^{\left( G , \tilde{S} \right) } _{v} $ that performs gauge transformations, the $ 2 $-holonomy \cite{abba-wag} is preserved by the action of the operator
+where the second one is known as the \emph{Peiffer condition} [\citen{peiffer-paper,mantovani}].
+Note that the group homomorphisms, which define the Abelian $ D^{K} \left( G \right) $ models, satisfy these two conditions when the co-action homomorphism (\ref{co-action}) is induced by a trivial gauge group action.
+And the possible advantage of taking $ \mathfrak{f} $ as the group homomorphism that now defines a crossed module lies in the fact that it seems possible to recover the $ D^{K} \left( G \right) $ models as a special case of the \emph{higher lattice gauge theories} [\citen{baez-1}], which are based on the higher-dimensional category theory [\citen{bucur,cheng,group-category-example}].
+By the way, a good example of this can be found in Ref. [\citen{faria-martins}], where a $ 2 $-lattice gauge theory is defined by using a three-dimensional lattice in which we can measure $ 1 $- and $ 2 $-holonomies: after all, while the $ 1 $-holonomy is identified as the same \textquotedblleft fake holonomy\textquotedblright (\ref{fake-holonomy}), which is preserved by the gauge transformations that the operator $ A^{\prime } _{v} $ performs, the $ 2 $-holonomy [\citen{abba-wag}] is preserved by the action of the operator